alexgollier/CAHOOTS-Analysis/README.md

 - 2015-2025 SPD Calls for Service.xlsx
 - MCSLC.xlsx

+All scripts should be ran in an R Markdown file for best results.
+Make sure the R Markdown file is saved in the same folder as the data files.

 Data was provided by Dr. Rohlfs through the DSiA course at the University of Oregon, originally sourced from EPD, SPD, and MCSLC.

 ### Scripts
-All scripts should be ran in an R Markdown file for best results.

 Run in this order: